-5.1 The employee is protected against dismissal or constructive dismissal under the flexible working rights.
+The employee is protected against dismissal or constructive dismissal

-- In such a case, the qualifying period of employment is waived and dismissal will be classed as automatically unfair.
+- in such a case, the 12-month qualifying period of employment is waived and dismissal will be classed as automatically unfair.

-5.2 When considering flexible working requests, make sure this does not amount to discrimination.
+When considering flexible working requests, make sure this does not amount to discrimination

 For example, you might face a claim of discrimination if:

-- You indirectly discriminate, for example refusing a request from a new mother without an objective justification.
+- you indirectly discriminate, for example by refusing a request from a new mother without an objective justification;

-- You refuse a request for flexible working from a disabled employee, when allowing flexible working would be a ‘reasonable adjustment’ to ensure the employee isn't unfairly disadvantaged.
+- you refuse a request for flexible working from a disabled employee, when allowing flexible working would be a 'reasonable adjustment' to ensure that the employee isn't unfairly disadvantaged.

-5.3 Fixed-term and part-time employees are legally entitled to be treated ‘no less favourably’ than their permanent, full time colleagues.
+- Fixed term and part-time employees are legally entitled to be treated 'no less favourably' than their permanent, full-time colleagues.